-A healing thought left for other users of a sweat lodge, "Plenty of room for imperfection, no room for B.S."
+A healing thought left by and for other users of a sweat lodge, "Plenty of room for imperfection, no room for B.S."

 Healing thoughts are real.
 Repetitive thinking patterns about healing change the structure of the brain.